The traditional Unix filesystem hierarchy is a bit complicated.

 been created and populated, Compile will then create the necessary links

-in the /System/Index
+in the /System/Index.

 In my opinion this model though very simple (less complexity is good) leads to some redundancy.
 For example the Description file will be copied unchanged between versions.
 Also the others files will remain mostly the same between versions with only version changes.